TanishqMishra12/TanishqMishra12/README.md

 - 👋 Hi, I’m Tanishq Mishra
 - 👀 I’m interested in AI and machine learning
-- 🌱 I’m currently learning c++,python,java
+- 🌱 I’m currently learning python,java
 - 💞️ I’m looking to collaborate on new technology relatred to AI and ml
 - 😄 Pronouns: he/him